wp-plugins/contact-form-7-to-database-extension/readme.txt

 == Changelog ==

+= 2.2.2 =
+* Bug fix: for some users the fix in 2.2.1 for setting character encoding when retrieving was throwing exception because no $wpdb->set_charset() method exists.
+Made code handle this case

 = 2.2.1 =
 * Bug fix: relating to character encoding: umlaut characters not displaying correctly
 * Bug fix: "class" attribution on table tag was not being emitted for [cfdb-datatables]